QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/FC_in_case.png">

-* If you haven't already, using the USB memory stick follow the [software setup](https://github.com/QUB-ASL/bzzz/blob/main/docs/SETUP.md)
+* If you haven't already, using the USB memory stick follow the [software setup](https://github.com/QUB-ASL/bzzz/blob/main/docs/SETUP.md).
 * Slide the Battery into the gap between the Power disturbution board and controller case, strap it in with the velcro strap and connect it to the XT90 connector.
+* Tilt the quadcopter and check that the motors spin as expected for the attitude controller.
-* Check that the motors spin as expected
+* Use the remote and check that the motors spin as expected (If not reverse the remote channel data).
-* If needed callibrate the ESCs following [this](https://github.com/QUB-ASL/bzzz/tree/feature/187-docs_on_how_to_build_bzzz/hardware)
+* If needed callibrate the ESCs following [this](https://github.com/QUB-ASL/bzzz/tree/feature/187-docs_on_how_to_build_bzzz/hardware).
-* Attach the lid with 4 No.4 x 3/4 self tapping screws
+* Attach the lid with 4 No.4 x 3/4 self tapping screws.
-* Attach the Propellers using the adapters that came with the motors and [fly safely](https://github.com/QUB-ASL/bzzz/blob/feature/187-docs_on_how_to_build_bzzz/README.md#how-to-fly)
+* Attach the Propellers using the adapters that came with the motors and [fly safely](https://github.com/QUB-ASL/bzzz/blob/feature/187-docs_on_how_to_build_bzzz/README.md#how-to-fly).

 ${\color{red}PHOTO}$